JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * Change keyboard shortcut to resolve any potential conflicts

 ## Beta status
-* still needs testing, maybe some tweaking for the deep bundle scan
+* still needs general testing, maybe some tweaking for the deep bundle scan
+* needs testing for sparsebundles
 * research (verified) timestamp vs. signing time
 * might need a one-line result at the top, similar to WhatsYourSign appex (?)